Good IDEAS Toolkit

 So, What is Supported Volunteering?

-For the purpose of this toolkit, we are defining supported volunteering as providing levels of support appropriate to the needs of volunteers to enable them to engage in volunteering.
+For the purpose of this toolkit, we are defining supported volunteering as providing levels and type of support appropriate to the needs of each individual volunteer.

 What does IDEAS represent?